formsort/oss/packages/web-embed-api/README.md

 - `style`: CSS properties to be applied to the iframe container.

+- `iframeTitle`: Optional string to set the iframe's title attribute for accessibility.
+If not provided, the embed will attempt to set a title from the flow's document title when available.

+- `iframeAllow`: Optional string to set the iframe's allow attribute for permissions (for example: `"camera;"`).

 - `authentication.idToken`: When the Flow requires an ID token, this can be used to provide it.

+- `origin`: When present, loads the flow from your custom domain instead of the default formsort domain.

 ### `loadFlow(clientLabel: string, flowLabel: string, variantLabel?: string, queryParams?: Array<[string, string]>) => void`